catalog header

 Good Academic Standing, Unsatisfactory Academic Progress, Probation, and Academic Dismissal

-Students are on Academic Probation whenever the term and/or cumulative GPA earned falls below a 2.00.
-To be in Good Academic Standing with the University, students must maintain a cumulative GPA of 2.00 as determined at the end of every semester, beginning with the completion of the student’s second regular (non-summer) semester at Gonzaga University.
-Good Academic Standing is required for all graduating students, and it may affect a student’s ability to receive financial aid, scholarships, or to represent Gonzaga in extra-curricular activities.
+To be in Good Academic Standing with the University, students must maintain a cumulative GPA of 2.00 or above as determined at the end of every term beginning with the completion of the student’s second regular (non-summer) term at Gonzaga University.

 Students on academic probation, regardless of their academic standing, may be subject to academic dismissal from the University.
 A notation of “Academic Dismissal” will appear on transcripts.
-Dismissed students have an opportunity for appeal.
-Directions for this process are indicated in the dismissal letter sent to the student.
+Dismissed students have an opportunity to appeal through the Center for Student Academic Success.

 Classroom Attendance Policy